-A new version of Ekanite, the syslog server with built-in search, has been released. v1.2.1 includes a very important bug fix, for an issue that affected TCP operation.
+A new version of Ekanite, the syslog server with built-in search, has been released. v1.2.3 includes a fix to the diagnostic output.

-You can download v1.2.1 from the GitHub releases page.
+You can download v1.2.3 from the GitHub releases page.

 It’s been 18 months since the first commit to my first significant Go project — syslog-gollector.
 After an initial burst of activity to create a functional Syslog Collector that streamed to Apache Kafka, the source code hadn’t been updated much since.
 But today I received a report that it no longer built, so I spent some time porting the code to the latest Shopify Sarama framework.